Top Online Master’s Programs in Teaching (MAT)

 American University

-American University offers a Master of Arts in teaching online to prepare you for elementary education roles.
+American University offers a Master of Arts in Teaching online to prepare you for elementary education roles.
 The degree consists of 33 credits and 600 hours of classroom hours in your home state.
 You can complete the program in fewer than two years.

 Designed to incorporate 21st-century teaching methods, American University’s degree focuses on antiracist pedagogy, practice-based teacher education, and science-backed teaching methods.
 New students enter the program at the same time, creating a cohort experience.
 The curriculum consists of studies in effective teaching for diverse students, foundations of education, and educational psychology theories.
 Plan to spend eight to 11 hours per week attending classes and completing assignments, two of which require synchronous digital attendance.